Design-Dude/ddSpiral/README.md

 ## Dependencies
 This is a plugin for Sketch, so you need [Sketch](https://www.sketch.com).
 No other tool needed.

-It was created with Sketch Plugin Manager, so if you use the source code you'll probably need [SKPM](https://github.com/skpm/skpm) too.
+ddSpiral was created with Sketch Plugin Manager, so if you are planning to use the source code you'll probably need [SKPM](https://github.com/skpm/skpm) too.
 Together with [sketch-module-web-view](https://github.com/skpm/sketch-module-web-view/tree/master/docs).

 ## Installation
 Download and double-click the plugin.
 Or drop it on the Sketch app.